All Episodes

 They want to be a sanctuary state.

-Unfortunately, that means I'm gonna be footing the bill because I live there and I'm stuck here.
+Unfortunately, that means I'm going to be putting the bill because I live there and I'm stuck here.

 So anyway, they line up at a New York City hospital.